ShivaniKhatri96/Notetaking-app/README.md

 # Noteworthy: A Notetaking-app

 > Ready to embark on a note-taking journey?
 Create `noteworthy notes` with `Noteworthy`.
-Note is shared among all the users.
-However, only the note's creator can edit and delete it.
+The note is shared among all the users.
+However, only the note's creator can edit, delete, or make the note private.